Movies

 ‘Bacurau’ NYFF review — The weird western Tarantino never made

-One-sentence review: Bacurau is a wonderfully weird western that is as funny as it is hard hitting and thrilling.
+One-sentence review: Bacurau is a wonderfully weird western that is as as it is hard hitting and thrilling.

 Details: ?
 Kleber Mendonça Filho & Juliano Dornelles // ??
 Brazil // ⏳ 130 minutes